Hxmz145/Hxmz145/README.md

-- 👋 Hi, I’m @Hxmz145 i'm an IT student thinking of becoming a software engineer
+- 👋 Hi, I’m @Hxmz145 i'm a Masters student in information systems security management.
-- 👀 I’m interested in ...AI
+- 👀 I’m interested in ...AI, Cybersecurity
-- 🌱 I’m currently learning ...Javascript
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Ahmedhere175@gmail.com

 <!---